TimoHocker/docker-compose-management/README.md

 > Docker-compose files have to be named `docker-compose.yml` and be at the top
 > level of each individual service folder.

-All services are registered under `config/` including their networks and volumes.

-In `groups.json` the services can be divided into functional groups and an order for startup can be defined.
-At Shutdown the order is reversed.
+In `dependencies.json` all dependencies of a service can be defined.
+The start and stop order of services is determined by the dependencies.

-The file `passive.json` can be used to deactivate services, those will not be started automatically, but they can be started manually by running `docker-compose up -d` in the service's folder
+The file `passive.json` can be used to deactivate services, those will not be started automatically, but they can be started manually by running `docker-compose up -d` in the service's folder or by including the flag `--include-passive` when using the cli.

 Networks can be defined in `networks.json`.
 Available options are `internal` to set docker's network internal flag and `subnet` to define a specific subnet for